ihippik/wal-listener/README.md

 ### Event publishing

-NATS Streaming is used as a message broker.
+NATS JetStream is used as a message broker.
 Service publishes the following structure.
 The name of the topic for subscription to receive messages is formed from the prefix of the topic, the name of the database and the name of the table `prefix + schema_table`.